Matt-Cowsert/FOCUS_Spec/guidelines/spec-change-guidelines.md

 ### Incompatible Change

-Any change to the spec that ends the support of a Published Use Case.
-The removal of a Use Case or a column without an alternative source for the data supplied by the column.
-Incompatible Changes, require prior notification and
+The removal of a use case or a column without an alternative feature or column that fully supports the same practitioner use case.
+Removals MUST observe the Deprecation Retention Period requirements prior to removal.

 Examples:
    - Removing a column